wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 == Changelog ==

+= 1.3 =
+* Changed function used to retrieve the IP data from "GeoIP Detection" to support reverse proxies.

 = 1.2 =
 * Solved error when WordPress DEBUG was true: "Notice: Undefined index: HTTP_REFERER" when HTTP_REFERER was not set by browser